-- 3. Answer the questions. - 1.
-What is the logistics function?
+1. What is the logistics function?
 2. What does its narrower definition imply?
 3. What definitions of logistics and supply chain does the Institute of Logistics and Transport suggest?
 4. What does 'distribution management' mean?
 5. What two main aims do logistics managers have?
 6. What are the immediate aims of logistics within an organization?
 7. What does the success of every organization depend on?
-8. Under what condition can an organization provide an outstanding customer service? - 4.
-Expand on the following statements from the text. - 1.
-Logistics is responsible for the flow of materials through a supply chain.
+8. Under what condition can an organization provide an outstanding customer service?

+1. Logistics is responsible for the flow of materials through a supply chain.
 2. One has to be careful what terms to use in relation to logistics.
 3. Logistics managers have two main objectives.
 4. Managers aim at more efficient movement of materials.
 5. The success of any company depends on customer satisfaction.
-6. Allocating enough resources is the key to any organization's customer service. - 5.
-Work in pairs.
+6. Allocating enough resources is the key to any organization's customer service.

+Ex.
+5. Work in pairs.
 Describe the aims of logistics.
 Give examples to support your point of view.